EpicCash/documentation/docs/wallet/cli.md

     * **Confirmed Total** is your balance including both spendable coins and those awaiting confirmation.
     * **Awaiting Confirmation** denotes the balance from transactions that have appeared on-chain, but for which your wallet is waiting a set number of blocks before treating them as spendable (default is 10 blocks).
+    * **Immature Coinbase** will show balance of freshly mined coins, it will take 1440 confirmations (~24h) to mature them and make spendable.
     * **Awaiting Finalization** is the balance from transactions that have not yet appeared on-chain.
 This could be due to the other party not having broadcast the transaction yet.
 Also, when you are the sender of a transaction, your change output will be denoted in this field as well.